diab-ma/linkedlens/README.md

 ## How it's built

 Chrome Extension Manifest V3.
 Vanilla JavaScript with no frameworks.
-Works with Google Gemini 2.0 Flash or OpenRouter APIs.
+Works with Google Gemini 2.5 Flash or OpenRouter APIs.
 Uses Chrome's storage API to keep your settings safe.

 ## Contributing

 Find a bug?
 Have an idea?
 Open an issue or send a PR.
-We're open to contributions.
+Open to contributions.

 ## License